Director of Boarding Welcome

 - Develop social skills.
 Living in a communal environment means that all boarders need to develop social skills – skills that enable them to interact with those younger and older; skills that mean they respect others’ rights and differences; and skills that are based on the good old fashioned standards of honesty, decency and trust.

 - To belong and be part of something very special.
 Being a boarder is all about belonging to a place you can be proud of.
 It is all about forming life-long friendships.
 Gibb House provides the opportunity for this to happen.
-The spirit that is generated in Gibb House is clearly evident during the course of the year but it can also be seen when boarders become Old Boys.
+The spirit that is generated in Gibb House is clearly evident during the course of the year but it can also be seen later in our life-long learners.

 Finally, a boarding house is a home away from home.
 An ideal home should be safe, supportive, encouraging, guiding, motivating and an enjoyable place to be.
 Gibb House is exactly that.